rmvirut/rmvirut.github.io/index.md

 layout: homepage
 title: Home
 ---

-# Hi, I'm Kojo
+## Hi, I'm Kojo
 I'm the owner of Diji Domain IT Services, the registered name I freelance under.
-I've worked on various IT projects usually with new businesses that need help with IT from web development, hardware recommendation and sourcing to conducting business analysis to propose solutions.
+I've worked on various IT projects usually with new businesses that need help with IT from web development, hardware recommendation and sourcing to conducting business analysis to proposing solutions.

-I'm currently working full-time as sales associate with the Source Bell Electronics where I peform similar duties but for individuals looking to bring some convenience into their lives with tech.
+I currently work full-time as sales associate with The Source (Bell Electronics) where I peform duties similar to consulting.

-I'm actively looking for new opportunities in any IT related fields or projects.
+I'm actively seeking to opportunities IT related fields like development or general specialist.
+Willing to work on contract or on a full-time basis as required.
-And feel free to contact me if you're looking to hire a freelancer for something interesting

-More About Me: <a href="https://www.linkedin.com/in/kojoacquah/" target="_blank"><span class="fab fa-linkedin fa-2x"></span></a> <a href="https://github.com/rmvirut" target="_blank"><span class="fab fa-github fa-2x"></span></a> <a href="https://codepen.io/rmvirut" target="_blank"><span class="fab fa-codepen fa-2x"></span></a>
+More About Me: <a href="https://www.linkedin.com/in/kojoacquah/" target="_blank" title="LinkedIn Profile"><span class="fab fa-linkedin fa-2x"></span></a>  <a href="https://github.com/rmvirut" target="_blank" title="Github profile"><span class="fab fa-github fa-2x"></span></a> <a href="https://codepen.io/rmvirut" target="_blank" title="Codepen projects"><span class="fab fa-codepen fa-2x"></span></a>      <a href="https://drive.google.com/file/d/1-sBhLJhjIyKc_IL-GpBpHq6b6jpT5DVU/view?usp=sharing" target="_blank" title="Resume"><span class="fas fa-file fa-2x"></span></a>